I am a multi-award winning playwright, a dramaturg and an academic.

 Between 2014-16, my play Waiting for Romeo was in the repertoire of the Yan Etki theatre in Istanbul.
 The production won the 2015 Ekin Yazin Dostları Theatre Award for Best Play (Small Venue).

 My most recent play Star Fish was shortlisted for BBC Script Room 10 and the 2016 Nick Darke Award.
-I am currently a member of the Orange Tree Writers’ Collective.

 From 2012-2016, I was an associate artist with the theatre company Headlong, where I curated and developed a number of digital projects in collaboration with other artists, including the visual artist Michael Takeo Magruder and interactive theatre maker Tassos Stevens (Coney).
 I also worked on a number of productions for Headlong including The Effect, Chimerica, 1984, The Nether and People, Places and Things.